GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 Here, we see that the XML structure defines a parent node "Problem", that has (among many others) a child node "Solvers".
 In the "Solvers" block, we have placed the new solver block as a child node of the "Solvers" block with the XML tag corresponding to the ``catalogName`` of the new class.
-We will see in details next how the GEOSX internal structure constructed from this block mirrors the XML file structure.
+We will see in details next how the GEOS internal structure constructed from this block mirrors the XML file structure.

 Instantiating the new solver